Azure/azure-storage-azcopy/README.md

 By default, AzCopy will overwrite the files at the destination if they already exist.
 To avoid this behavior, please use the flag `--overwrite=false`.

+### Will 'sync' delete files in the destination if they no longer exist in the source location?

+By default, the 'sync' command doesn't delete files in the destination unless you use an optional flag with the command.
+To learn more, see [Synchronize files](https://docs.microsoft.com/azure/storage/common/storage-use-azcopy-blobs#synchronize-files).

 ## How to contribute to AzCopy v10

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a